 In 2016, more than 1.4 million people were employed as homecare aides.
-Meanwhile, nearly 5 million patients received homecare services last year, with that number expected to increase.
+Meanwhile, nearly 5 million patients received homecare services in 2017, with that number expected to increase.

 As the population continues to age and more people choose homecare over traditional inpatient options, the gap between the number of homecare aides and patients continues to widen.

 Many agency owners are starting to feel the heat as the industry booms.
 Homecare aides represent one of the fastest-growing jobs in America, and yet the turnover rate hovers between 40 and 60 percent each year.